darksoil-studio/holochain-playground/packages/cli/server/README.md

 This is useful as an introspection tool, to understand what's really going on in your Holochain node.

-## Running directly pointing to an existing URL
+## Running directly pointing to a running conductor

 ```bash
 npx @holochain-playground/cli ws://localhost:8888 ws://localhost:8889
 ```

+This URL should point to the Admin interfaces of the conductors.

 ## Setting up in an NPM hApp development environment that uses `hc sandbox`